 Through participation in the Advanced Placement program of the College Entrance Examination Board, a student may be awarded AP credits from high school.
 Variable credits will be granted at the first-year/sophomore level for each advanced placement examination for which a grade of 3 or higher is achieved.
 Exceptions are in Biology, Calculus and Chemistry, for which a grade of 4 or higher is required.
-The appropriate General Studies or program faculty determines application of these credits to a specific University or program requirement.
+The appropriate General Studies or program faculty determines the application of these credits to a specific University or program requirement and the Office of Student Records will update the student's record with the course equivalent.
+A listing of courses and their equivalencies is located on the Stockton website, keyword search "AP scores".